achen77-cell/Auto_Insurance_Claims/README.md

 ### Solution Architecture

 We have build a tool in the form of a web application which provides an interface for the user to enter the Claim details and get prediction whther the Claim is likely to be Fraudulent or Genuine.
-The major components involved in the archtitechture are:
+The major components involved in the archtitechture are :
-!.
-AutoML Model - Databricks served using Azure and H20 AI AutoML
+-  AutoML Model - Databricks served using Azure and H20 AI AutoML
-2. FAST API - To act as a wrapper service for AutoML
+-  FAST API - To act as a wrapper service for AutoML
-3. UI - Using ReactJS Framework
+-  UI - Using ReactJS Framework
-4. Docker - To containerize the frontend and backend application.
+-  Docker - To containerize the frontend and backend application.

 ![image](https://user-images.githubusercontent.com/75080569/164144565-5801351c-eb2c-4fc9-a7f6-5195f09bd304.png)